Bring your own or use mine

 Cityscape and landscape wall sculpture workshops

-At CoLab Arts in the Park in Fitzroy Gardens, Louis Joel Gallery in Altona, The Old Auction House in Kyneton and The Reimaginarium in Geelong, I occasionally run workshops on creating cityscapes or landscapes from trash.
+At Louis Joel Gallery in Altona, The Old Auction House in Kyneton and various libraries and community centres, I occasionally run workshops on creating cityscapes or landscapes from trash.
 Participants in these workshops design their wall sculpture, then glue the materials to a small, colourful tile.
 There is a small fee for these workshops.

 Found object flatlay workshops

 Children (and adults who are willing) also have the chance to create flatlays from found objects.
 I hold free workshops at festivals such as the North and West Melbourne Spring Fling in October and the North Melbourne Spanish Language Fiesta in April.

-I have held similar free workshops at the River Studios Open Day and at Clean Up Australia Day at Renew Geelong.
-Sometimes my workshops also run in conjunction with my art exhibitions, such as at the Melbourne City Library.
+I have held similar free workshops at the Banksia Festival for the reopening of the La Mama Theatre, at the River Studios Open Day and for Clean Up Australia Day at Renew Geelong.
+In addition, I often hold flatlay workshops in conjunction with my art exhibitions.

 Children as young as 2 and adults as old as 83 have created flatlays at my workshops.
 I encourage people to photograph their flatlays and either post them to Instagram, or print them out and tape to their fridge.